 In the US, income and other tax is handled by the Internal Revenue Service (IRS).
 It's a smart idea to contact an international tax consultant based in the US before you arrive.
 You'll be able to discuss your specific immigration and financial circumstances, and how these relate to your tax obligations.
 United States citizens, residents and permanent residents are subject to US taxation on their worldwide income and may be subject to tax and other filing obligations with respect to their US and non-US accounts.

 When purchasing goods or services, you'll often need to pay Sales and Use Tax as well, and the amount you pay will vary by location.

 One aspect of arriving in the US that takes many by surprise is the need to build up a credit score specific to this country.
 Your credit score from home may not be transferable to the US.
-One solution to this is to open an overseas HSBC Jade or HSBC Premier account.
+One solution to this is to open an overseas HSBC Premier account.
 This not only allows you to get your banking organised before you move, but you can also get a head start by transferring your credit history.
 In the US, having a good credit score puts you in good stead with landlords, potential employers, and lending agencies.